 He went into the back, then returned a moment later.

 "There is a moderately elaborate computer system installed here.
 The majority of the base components are themselves legal, but they have been customized in a number of ways.
-The setup includes a full-immersion virtual-reality interface, and superficially corresponds with that to be expected from a low-level gridrider."
+The setup includes a full-immersion virtual-reality interface, and superficially corresponds with what is to be expected from a low-level gridrider."

 Conn grinned without humor.